turbot/flowpipe-mod-aws-thrifty/pipelines/emr/docs/correct_one_emr_cluster_idle_30_mins.md

-# Correct one EMR cluster idle for more than 30 mins

 ## Overview

 EMR clusters incur cost over time, so it's crucial to delete clusters that have been idle for more than 30 minutes.